Table of contents

 Medical records techs have a variety of job functions.
 Among them are:

-- Recording a patient’s medical information, such as inputting the correct classification codes for their diagnoses, testing procedures, and treatments
+- Recording a patient’s health information using the correct classification codes for their diagnoses, testing procedures, and treatments (known as medical coding)

-- Reviewing patient records to ensure that they are complete and accurate
+- Reviewing patient records to ensure they are complete and accurate

 - Organizing patient information in clinical databases and/or patient registries

-- Protecting the patients’ privacy via safe medical record storage strategies
+- Protecting patients’ privacy via safe medical record storage strategies

-Performing these functions often entails working within electronic health record (EHR) systems1.
-EHRs are digital versions of a patient’s medical chart.
-This record can include the patient’s medical history, any diagnostic testing, their diagnoses, the medications they’re taking, their treatment plan, lab results, and more2.
+Performing these functions often entails working within electronic health record (EHR) systems.1 EHRs are digital versions of a patient’s medical chart.
+They can include the patient’s medical history, diagnostic tests performed, their diagnoses, medications they’re taking, their treatment plan, allergies, and immunizations.2

-Do an online search of medical records technician jobs, and you will likely notice that they have many potential job titles.
-A few job titles beyond that of “Medical Records Technician” include:
+Search for medical records technician jobs online, and you will likely notice that they have many potential job titles.
+A few beyond that of medical records technician include:

 - Health Information Technician